Find an LPG Installer

 A legal requirement for the UK is fitting in compliance with the UK Construction and Use Regulations (available from HMSO).
 To meet this, the equipment fitted will need to be EC/67/01.
 Whilst in Europe all equipment should be manufactured to EC/67/01 specification, the fitting requirements in the UK are different - to comply with these please see Code of Practice 11 available from https://www.liquidgasuk.org/codes/cops/code-of-practice-11

-Insurance companies may not accept a conversion undertaken outside the UK and your vehicle would need to be taken to a UKLPG Approved Autogas Installer to be inspected and if compliant with the above placed on the UKLPG Vehicle Register.
+Insurance companies may not accept a conversion undertaken outside the UK and your vehicle would need to be taken to an Autogas Installer to be inspected - check with your insurance company as to whose certificates they would accept.

 You would also need to bear in mind the situation for any warranty cover and future maintenance and repair of the LPG System.